cosmos/ibc/spec/app/ics-029-fee-payment/README.md

 Given this, the flow would be:

-1. User/module submits a send packet on the `source` chain, along with some tokens and fee information on how to distribute them
+1. User/module submits a send packet on the `source` chain, along with some tokens and fee information on how to distribute them.
+The fee tokens are all escrowed by the fee module.
 2. Relayer submits `OnReceivePacket` on the `destination` chain.
 Along with this message, the *forward relayer* will submit a `payToOnSource` address where payment should be sent.
 3. Destination application includes this `payToOnSource` in the acknowledgement (there are multiple approaches to discuss below)
 4. Relayer submits `OnAcknowledgement` which provides the *return relayer* address on the source chain, along with the `payToOnSource` address